jhaezaerts/dreamjob/README.md

     - **Region:** *West Europe*
     - **Image source:** *Azure Container Registry*
     - **Registry:** *select the registry you created earlier*
-    - **Image:** *select the image you just built*
+    - **Image:** *select the frontend image you just built*
     - **Image tag:** *latest*
     - **DNS name label:** *dreamjob-yourname*
     - **Ports:** *80*
     - **Ports protocol:** *TCP*
     - **enable container logs:** *NO*
     - **Create**
-3. Check if the container is in running state
+3. Check if the container is in running state:
+    - In the portal, go to the resource, in the side blade click Settings -> Containers

+    OR

-    ```az container show --resource-group <your-resource-group> --name aci-dreamjob-frontend-yourname --output table```
+    - ```az container show --resource-group <your-resource-group> --name aci-dreamjob-frontend-yourname --output table```

 ## Submit your dream

-1. In the frontend Azure Container Instance, copy the FQDN and visit it in your browser
+1. In the portal, go to the frontend Azure Container Instance -> overview, copy the FQDN and visit it in your browser
 2. Submit your dream job (check in the developer console if the request is successful)

 ## Clean up

-Delete your resources :)
+In the portal, go to the resource group *Knowledge_Sharing_DSAD* and delete the resources you created